-1. Respondent Chemence, Inc. ("Chemence") is an Ohio corporation with its principal office or principal place of business at 185 Bluegrass Valley Parkway, Alpharetta, GA 30005.

-2. Chemence advertises, labels, offers for sale, and distributes products to consumers, including, but not limited to, cyanoacrylate glue products ("cyanoacrylates").
+- 1. Respondent Chemence, Inc. ("Chemence") is an Ohio corporation with its principal office or principal place of business at 185 Bluegrass Valley Parkway, Alpharetta, GA 30005. - 2.
+Chemence advertises, labels, offers for sale, and distributes products to consumers, including, but not limited to, cyanoacrylate glue products ("cyanoacrylates").
 Cyanoacrylates are strong, fast-acting adhesives, also known as "power glues" or "superglues," with industrial, medical, and household uses.
-Chemence advertises these products in stores and on its website, www.chemence-us.com, and offers for sale, sells, and distributes them directly to the public throughout the United States.

-3. Chemence provides third parties with marketing materials so third parties can market and sell products under its own brand names.

-4. Chemence also manufactures private-labeled products sold under retailer brand names, and provides those retailers with labeling and promotional materials for use in the marketing and sale of private-labeled products.
+Chemence advertises these products in stores and on its website, www.chemence-us.com, and offers for sale, sells, and distributes them directly to the public throughout the United States. - 3.
+Chemence provides third parties with marketing materials so third parties can market and sell products under its own brand names. - 4.
+Chemence also manufactures private-labeled products sold under retailer brand names, and provides those retailers with labeling and promotional materials for use in the marketing and sale of private-labeled products. - 5.
+Respondent James Cooke ("Cooke") is the president of Chemence.
+Individually or in concert with others, he controlled or had the authority to control, or participated in the acts and

-5. Respondent James Cooke ("Cooke") is the president of Chemence.
-Individually or in concert with others, he controlled or had the authority to control, or participated in the acts and practices of Chemence, including the acts and practices alleged in this complaint.
-Since at least 2014, he has communicated with the Federal Trade Commission on Chemence's behalf regarding the acts and practices alleged in this complaint.
+2014, he has communicated with the Federal Trade Commission on Chemence's behalf regarding the acts and practices alleged in this complaint.
 In 2017, he personally signed the Report described infra ¶¶13-17, in which he designated himself the Federal Trade Commission's primary point of contact regarding the acts and practices alleged in this complaint, and expressly assumed liability for Chemence's compliance with the 2016 Order described infra ¶ 8.
 His principal office or place of business is the same as that of Chemence.